faucetsdn/udmi/docs/cloud/gcp/terraform.md

 2. An [existing project on GCP](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 3. A Standard type storage bucket setup with a unique name. example: `udmi-terraform-state-bucket`
 4. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for terraform with Owner role
-5. [Generate a JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the terraform service account, download it and store it in the [`udmi/cloud/auth`](../../../cloud/gcp/auth) folder with the name `credentials.json`
+5. [Generate a JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the terraform service account, download it and store it in the [`udmi/cloud/auth`](../../../cloud/gcp/auth) folder with the name `credentials.json`\
+6. [Enable the following APIs in the project](https://cloud.google.com/endpoints/docs/openapi/enable-api): Cloud Resource Manager API

 TODO: create a gcloud based shell script to automatically does all activities listed above.